How can I tell if my current thermostat is low voltage?

 Low voltage systems

 Low voltage systems are the most common type of system.
 Low voltage thermostats can control nearly any kind of system: furnaces, boilers, radiant heat, air conditioning, heat pumps, hydronic baseboard heating (to name a few).
-Nest is only compatible with low voltage systems.
+The Nest Thermostat is only compatible with low voltage systems.

 If your system is low voltage, you can remove the cover of your current thermostat to expose the thin, copper wires.
-With the cover removed, a low voltage thermostat something like this:
+With the cover removed, a low voltage thermostat looks something like this:

-Low voltage systems that work with Nest can have between two and nine small gauge wires connected to them.
+Low voltage systems that work with the Nest Thermostat can have between two and nine small gauge wires connected to them.
 Your thermostat may have more or fewer wires depending on what type of system you have.
 Some low voltage systems have more than nine wires.